Alzheimer’s and Memory Loss: Understanding Forgetfulness

 It’s also important to maintain a healthy lifestyle, including regular physical activity, a balanced diet, and adequate sleep, to support overall brain health.

-Always consult a healthcare provider before starting any new supplement regimen, as some supplements may interact with medications or have side effects.
+Always consult a healthcare provider before starting any new supplement regimen, as some supplements may interact with or have side effects.

 How can family members or carers effectively communicate with someone experiencing memory loss?